-Joint connector symbols are shown in Connector Area of the wiring diagram.
-Inside wiring layout and joint connector terminal arrangement can be found on the foldout page.
+Joint connector symbols are shown in the connector area of the wiring diagram.
+For connector internal wiring layout and joint connector terminal arrangement, refer to the "JOINT CONNECTOR (J/C)" electrical reference page at the end of the manual.

 Connector and Terminal Pin Kit